| Objections

 If you hand the driver a $20 bill, simply

-say that you want $6 back or any desired amount.
-If you give the driver $15, if you want, you could tell the driver to keep
+say that you want $3 back or any desired amount.
+If you pay with a twenty, and if you felt extra generous, you could tell the driver to keep

 it.